64bitpandas/data8/StatsNotes.md

    - Used for getting many samples from only one sample of a population.
 Important because we almost never get census data
    - Very similar to population/real-world sampling if the sample is large enough
    - Resamples should be the **same size** as the original sample in order to properly evaluate variability and error
+   - Bootstrap should not be used to:
+      - estimate very high or low percentiles(max or min height)
+      - estimate a parameter that is affected by rare elements
+      - estimate for probability distributions that are not roughly normal
+      - estimate from a very small original sample

 **Confidence Intervals:** An x% confidence interval means that we are x% confident that the true value lies within a certain range, given estimates of a parameter
  - Confidence level: x% (0 <= x <= 100)